By Way of the Forked Stick

 Although Appalachian residents in the Depression era were considered among the most impoverished people in America, Clark shows how a young boy unaware of this supposed misfortune enjoyed life through the blessing of imagination.
 Billy C. Clark shares a childhood that was hard but wonderful—wanting for nothing but a good hound dog—in a book that will delight as surely as it rekindles our faith in vanishing values.

-The Author: Billy C. Clark is the author of eleven other books, including Sourwood Tales and A Long Row to How.
-He received the Appalachian Treasure Award in 1999 and is presently writer-in-residence at Longwood College and editor of Virginia Writing, having founded both that publication and Kentucky Writing.
+The Author: Billy C. Clark was the author of eleven other books, including Sourwood Tales and A Long Row to How.
+He received the Appalachian Treasure Award in 1999 and served as writer-in-residence at Longwood College and editor of Virginia Writing, having founded both that publication and Kentucky Writing.